pramjati02/face_recognition_nao/README.md

 2. Download the folder Nao_Project
 3. In your terminal within your virtual environment, navigate to the folder Nao_Project (use "cd")
 4. Run the face detection model with the command "python3 face_ours.py"
-5. Type in the file name your chosen image from the folder
+5. Type in the file name of your chosen image from the folder
 6. Terminate the python process ("killall python3" if you have to)
 7. Run the NAO code with "python2 nao_test2.py".
 The NAO agent will then appear on your screen and perform the appropriate response depending on the number of faces in the image.
 NOTE: faces_ours.py runs on python3 while nao_test2.py runs on python2